wp-plugins/ip2map/readme.txt

 === Plugin Name ===
-Contributors: Sei Kan
+Contributors: IP2Location
 Tags: ip2map, ip2location, ip, map, location, country, region, city, geolocation, geo, visitor, visit, stats, statistic Requires at least: 2.0.0
-Tested up to: 3.2.1
+Tested up to: 4.0
 Stable tag: /trunk/

 Add this widget at your sidebar to track visitors location and show their locaiton on a world map.